cjneely10/EukMetaSanity/INSTALLATION.md

 ### Installing required databases

-**The `download-data` script** is provided to download all other required base data.
+**The `download-data`** script downloads all other required base data.
 Run the script to download the required databases, and include the `-x` flag if you wish to generate pre-computed search indices (results in a speed up on search time, but takes a lot of storage space):